 Ohio Conservation Law

-It was for this reason that Attorney Jeff Holland along with a dedicated few founded the Medina County Land Conservancy in 1991.
-That organization eventually merged with 7 others, and is now the Western Reserve Land Conservancy, preserving more than 50,000 acres of natural and rural land in Northern and Eastern Ohio.
+So, in 1991, Attorney Jeff Holland along with a dedicated few founded the Medina County Land Conservancy.
+That non-profit organization eventually merged with 7 others.
+It is now the Western Reserve Land Conservancy, preserving more than 51,000 acres of natural and rural land in Northern and Eastern Ohio.
 WRLC is now one of the most respected and innovative land trusts in the country.

 CAUV (Current Agricultural Use Valuation)